WisconsinAutonomous/CodingChallenges/perception/README.md

 ## Tips
 1. You are allowed to use any resources available to you.
 Google is your friend!
-3. Document as much as you can.
+2. Document as much as you can.
 We are looking for team members who are good communicators :)
-4. The learning curve can be steep here!
+3. The learning curve can be steep here!
 We don't want you to get stuck!
-Feel free to message in slack if you have questions.
+Feel free to email wisconsinautonomous@studentorg.wisc.edu if you have high-level questions!